Affine Schubert calculus and double coinvariants

-We remind the reader of the construction of the equivariant Borel-Moore homology from \cite{Graham01}.
+We recall the construction of the equivariant Borel-Moore homology from \cite{Graham01}.
 In this paper, all (equivariant) homology and cohomology groups will have coefficients in $\gf$.
-Let \(Z\) be a scheme with a action of a linear algebraic group \(G\).
+Let \(Z\) be a scheme with an action of a linear algebraic group \(G\).
 Let \(V\) be a representation of \(G\) and let \(U\subset V\) be an open subset where \(G\) acts freely.
 Then the equivariant cohomology and Borel-Moore homology are defined by:

 where $U\times^G Z=(U\times Z)/G$, provided the complex codimension of \(V-U\) in \(V\) is greater than \(i/2\) and $\dim X-j/2$.